Overview of the JWST Advanced Deep Extragalactic Survey (JADES): Conclusions

-Another limitation is that the 3 MSA configurations in NIRSpec are stepped only a short distance $\sim$0.8$''$, to limit the effects of distortions across the MSA.
+Another limitation is that the 3 MSA configurations in NIRSpec are stepped only a short distance $\sim$0.8$''$, to limit the effects of distortions across the MSA and thereby increase the ability to keep high-priority targets well centered in shutters.
 This means that the data set does not fill the SW chip gaps.
 On the flip side, the data maximize depth in the region that is covered.
 An example of the superb quality obtained in this program is shown in Figure \ref{fig:cosmic_rose}.